History of Microsoft: 1975–1985: The founding of Microsoft

 The first operating system publicly released by the company was a variant of Unix announced on August 25, 1980.
 Acquired from AT&T through a distribution license, Microsoft dubbed it Xenix, and hired Santa Cruz Operation in order to port/adapt the operating system to several platforms.
 This Unix variant would become home to the first version of Microsoft's word processor, Microsoft Word.
 Originally titled "Multi-Tool Word", Microsoft Word became notable for its use of "What You See Is What You Get", or WYSIWYG pioneered by the Xerox Alto and the Bravo text editor in the 1970s.

+Skeptics questioned the system software vendor's decision to produce application software.
+Gates said that doing so was not what InfoWorld phrased as a "big-time operation", but Microsoft spent aggressively, with a reportedly "unlimited" R&D budget despite others in the industry advising against overexpansion.
 Word was first released in the spring of 1983, and free demonstration copies of the application were bundled with the November 1983 issue of PC World, making it one of the first programs to be distributed on-disk with a magazine.
 (Earlier magazine on-disk distributions included Robert Uiterwyk's BASIC in the May 1977 issue of Information Age.)
 However, Xenix was never sold to end users directly although it was licensed to many software OEMs for resale.
 It grew to become the most popular version of Unix, measured by the number of machines running it (note that Unix is a multi-user operating system, allowing simultaneous access to a machine by several users).
 By the mid-1980s Microsoft had gotten out of the Unix business, except for its ownership stake in SCO.

-IBM first approached Microsoft about its upcoming IBM Personal Computer (IBM PC) in July 1980, shortly after Gates's mother began working on United Way's executive board with IBM CEO John Opel.
+IBM first approached Gates and Allen about Microsoft's upcoming IBM Personal Computer (IBM PC) in July 1980, shortly after Gates's mother began working on United Way's executive board with IBM CEO John Opel.
 On August 12, 1981, after negotiations with Digital Research failed, IBM awarded a contract to Microsoft to provide a version of the CP/M operating system, which was set to be used in the IBM PC.
 For this deal, Microsoft purchased a CP/M clone called 86-DOS from Tim Paterson of Seattle Computer Products for less than US$100,000, which IBM renamed to IBM PC DOS.
 The original CP/M was made by Gary Kildall of Digital Research, Inc. Due to potential copyright infringement problems with CP/M, IBM marketed both CP/M and PC DOS for US$240 and US$40, respectively, with PC DOS eventually becoming the standard because of its lower price.
 Thirty-five of the company's 100 employees worked on the IBM project for more than a year.
 When the IBM PC debuted, Microsoft was the only company that offered operating system, programming language, and application software for the new computer.
-The IBM PC DOS is also known as MS-DOS.